 Limited data exists on the type of violence that women in Myanmar experience, and the significant number of unreported cases makes it more difficult to understand the extent of the issue.
-However, the Myanmar Demographic and Health Survey 2015-16 states that, of those women surveyed, 44% experienced a combination of sexual and another type of abuse.
-A recent news article on the subject of unreported violence against women in Myanmar quoted one researcher as saying, "Women do not want to say anything because their reputation is at risk" and "Women are believed to be inferior, so people will blame the woman and believe that she is promiscuous".
+However, the Myanmar Demographic and Health Survey 2015-16 states that, of those women interviewed, 44% experienced a combination of sexual and another type of abuse.
+A recent news article on the subject of unreported violence against women in Myanmar quoted a researcher as saying, "Women do not want to say anything because their reputation is at risk" and "Women are believed to be inferior, so people will blame the woman and believe that she is promiscuous"6.

 The discrepancy between a relatively high sense of community safety amongst women and high rates of intimate partner violence / acceptance of partner violence, reflects what is "acceptable" violence, and what is "unacceptable" and feared.
-One interpretation of this data is that: violence within the household may be acceptable within traditional culture, and when initiated by family members, is not necessarily something to be feared; however, violence perpetrated by strangers outside of the family home, within the broader community, is not acceptable and something to be feared.
+Violence within the household may be acceptable within traditional culture, and when initiated by family members, is not necessarily something to be feared.
+However, violence perpetrated by strangers outside of the family home, within the broader community, is not acceptable and something to be feared.

-Public systems should enable women to have recourse to the support they need to be free from gender-based violence; government can work collaboratively with non-government national and international agencies to promote awareness-raising activities on this issue.
-Enterprises, too, can contribute towards averting gender-based violence by creating safe spaces for women within the workplace as well as working collaboratively with gender-based violence organisations to provide job training and work placements for women.
+This brings home the role of the public sector, particularly government, to focus on women's safety, within and outside of the home.
+Public systems should enable women to have recourse to the support they need to be free from gender-based violence, and the government can work collaboratively with non-government national and international agencies to promote awareness-raising activities on this issue.
+Enterprises, too, can contribute towards averting gender-based violence by creating safe spaces for women within the workplace as well as working collaboratively with gender-based violence organisations to provide job training and work placements for women, and thus help to give women back their freedom and agency.
 When women have experienced violence and need to re-enter the workforce, employers can work closely with gender-based violence experts and organisations to ensure that victims of violence get the support they need, and that perpetrators of violence are not able to locate or harass women at work.
 Although startups and the wider private sector may not always be well placed to focus on the issue of gender-based violence, there are opportunities to work collaboratively across sectors to create more inclusive and safe workplaces for victims of violence across the country.